How webpack decides what to bundle

 Next webpack walks the graph and seals it together and then it applies plugins.
 Plugins are defined in the webpack config file, and there are also internal plugins that webpack calls automatically without your configuration.
 Most of the internal work in webpack are actually implemented as plugins.

-The difference between a plugin and a loader is that a loader can only transform a single file just before it’s added to the dependency graph.
+is that a loader can only transform a single file just before it’s added to the dependency graph.
 Plugins are much more flexible.
 Plugins can work with multiple files, do bundle optimizations, code splitting and many other things.

-The final step is that webpack spits out the bundle to the path defined in the outputsection of the webpack config.
+The final step is that webpack spits out the bundle to the path defined in the output

 Webpack is a super powerful tool and there is much more to learn if you want to master it.